Abhishek-Birada/javascript/README.md

 Object.create() : creates a new object, using an existing object.
 				  Example : const newObj = Object.create(oldObj)
 Object.entries(obj) : returns an array of arrays, where each array has key-value pair.
+					  output : [ [key,value],[ key,value],.......]
-Object.freeze(obj) : It freezes an object. so that new properties cannot be added or existing properties cannot be removed and the object's properties and prototype                      cannot be re-assigned.
+Object.freeze(obj) : It freezes an object. so that new properties cannot be added or existing properties cannot be removed and cannot modify existing values, cannot change property descriptorsthe and object's properties and prototype cannot be re-assigned.
 				     syntax : Object.freeze(obj)
 Object.fromEntries() : transforms a list of key-value pairs into an object.
 It performs the reverse of Object.entries().
 Object.keys(obj) : returns an array of stringed key names.